 5. To build culture – "Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity"

 Before founding Zencare, I worked as a consultant at McKinsey & Company, and one of the management practices I appreciated most there was the open, structured, and frequent one-on-one feedback sessions every manager held with the consultants they worked with.
-Each month, I met with my manager to reflect on and discuss what I thought I did well, as well as ares for improvement.
+Each month, I met with my manager to reflect on and discuss what I thought I did well, as well as areas for improvement.
 I brought this with me when I started Zencare, so that every team member gets one-on-one time with the person they work most closely with, and give and receive feedback.

 Radical Candor: Be a Kick-Ass Boss Without Losing Your Humanity takes this transparent communication to another level by describing in detail the importance of both “caring personally” and “challenging directly.”
 Kim Scott, the author, has experience working at large companies (such as Apple) where she learned many lessons both from being a boss and teaching others how to be a boss.
 With entertaining and witty stories to illustrate her points, Scott shares her framework that is equal parts being invested in your employees, and sharing honest, productive feedback.